Malav-P/Neural_Network_C/README.md

 - hidden layers use relU activation
 - output layer uses softmax activation
-- back propagation uses mean-squared-error loss
+- We use cross-entropy loss (mean-squared loss leads to poor training of model via vanishing gradients)

 # Walkthrough of the Repository